jeannamatthews-classes/group-project-parking/docs/timelog/garciapy/garciapy.md

 *  Start implementing cookies if you have more time.
 *  Look into implementing the swap to Google Maps for directions, "Do you want to go to Google Maps to go to this parking lot?
 Link to the directions."

+4/14/2026

+* Finish implementing the lot cards buttons / transferring the screen into the specified lot.
+*  Start implementing cookies if you have more time.
+*  Look into implementing the swap to Google Maps for directions, "Do you want to go to Google Maps to go to this parking lot?
+Link to the directions."

+Presentation week

+* Implements Favorite + Recents Part of the app as well as the Secured Preferences(Cookies).
+* Work on the slides + Practice Presentation on Wednesday.